bzminer/bzminer/README.md

       "ssl_verify": false,
       // LEGACY combined login, sent verbatim instead of wallet.worker.
 Only for a pool that wants something other than that shape - set wallet and worker instead (CLI: -u / --user)
       "user": "",
-      // WHICH devices mine this pool's algorithm when the rig runs more than one: device numbers, pci ids, '!' exclusions, and the types cpu, gpu, nvidia, amd, intel.
+      // WHICH devices mine this pool's algorithm when the rig runs more than one: device numbers, pci ids, '!' exclusions, and the types cpu, gpu, nvidia, amd, intel, none.
+Bare entries = only those ("nvidia", "0,2"), '!' entries = everything but those ("!cpu" = this algorithm stays off the CPU and the others keep it; "!1" = all but device 1), "none" = nothing on this rig (an algorithm this rig only PROXIES).
+This is the per-algorithm form of device_types / device_select, which are rig-wide.
 Empty = this algorithm's default share - the GPUs are dealt out among the algorithms that can use them, and the CPU is shared by every algorithm that can.
-A GPU belongs to one algorithm; two entries of the same algorithm naming DIFFERENT devices are two groups (CLI: --devices<N>)
+A GPU belongs to one algorithm; two entries of the same algorithm naming DIFFERENT devices are two groups (CLI: --devices<N>, or --cpu<N> 0 / --nvidia<N> 0 / --amd<N> 0 / --intel<N> 0 for one type)
       "devices": "",
       // How many of the rig's CPU threads this algorithm gets when it shares the CPU with another.
 0 = an even share of the rig-wide cpu_threads budget.
 Placed on unused processors first; counts that add up to more than there are overlap and share (CLI: --cpu_threads<N>)
       "cpu_threads": 0,